Silent Fall: Production

 Akiva Goldsman wrote the screenplay under the title of Indian Summer which was acquired by Morgan Creek Entertainment for $500,000 in February 1991.
 In August 1993, it was announced Richard Dreyfuss had signed on to star in the film.
 In September 1993, it was reported that Dreyfuss had missed the first day of filming as he was invited by the White House to attend the signing of the Oslo I Accord.

 To prepare for his role, Ben Faulkner visited and observed autistic children at the Linwood Center in Ellicott City, Maryland.
-Faulkner claims he was unaware of what autism was prior to the making of the film.
+Faulkner said he was unaware of what autism was prior to the making of the film.

 A majority of the film was shot in and around Baltimore.

 Release

 Box office

 Produced on a budget of $30 million, the film grossed $3,180,674 in the United States and Canada.
 It opened on 1,251 screens with an opening weekend gross of $1.5 million and finishing in tenth place at the US box office but by its third weekend it was only on 256 screens and its gross had reduced by 90% to finish 40th.
 It dropped a further 93% by its fourth weekend, finishing 74th.